Skip to main content

 1. Resist using your TFSA for short-term financial goals.

 You want to earn as much tax-free investment income as possible.
-If you are constantly pulling dollars out for short-term goals you will sacrifice dollars that can be made from dividends, increases in stock prices, bonds, EFTs, etc. The longer you let your TFSA grow, the more income you will generate.
+Constantly pulling dollars out for short-term goals will mean you sacrifice dollars that can be made from dividends, increases in stock prices, bonds, EFTs, and so on.
+The longer you let your TFSA grow, the more income you will generate.
 Try to not use your TFSA as a savings account that you withdraw from.

 Even though a spousal TFSA does not exist like with a RRSP, the higher income earner in your relationship can gift dollars to their partner.
 This can help achieve family income splitting and there is no negative impact on tax credits.
 There is no tax deduction like with a spousal RRSP, but the income earned in the TFSA is tax-free.
 If you have maxed out your RRSP contributions, this is a great strategy to consider.